A Trusted Carpet Repair Company in Auckland

 For larger carpet area:

-- Cover the area to be removed with a piece of trimmed scrap carpet.
+- Cover the place to be removed with a piece of trimmed scrap carpet.

-- Temporarily nail or tack the existing carpet around the patch piece’s edge so that the rug maintained tension when the lousy part removed.
+- Temporarily nail or tack the existing carpet around the patch piece’s edge so that the rug maintains tension when the lousy part is removed.